abdhija09/Soundflow/README.md

-Here’s a polished and informative **README.md** for your Soundflow project, Abdhija!
-It highlights your tech stack, features, setup instructions, and future plans—all tailored to your current progress and goals.

----

 ## 🎧 Soundflow

 **Soundflow** is a dynamic music discovery web app that lets users explore trending songs, search YouTube videos, and interact with content using a heart-based like system.
 Built with Node.js, EJS, and MongoDB, it emphasizes smooth user experience, persistent likes, and voice-powered search.